-5. Install DIY Crown Moulding
+5. Install DIY Crown Molding

-To give your basement a fantastic finished look, use a crown moulding kit from Focal Point Products!
+To give your basement a fantastic finished look, use a crown molding kit from Focal Point Products!
 Even if you don't have any experience in home improvement, this kit is simple enough for anyone to install it.